pyside/pyside2-setup/sources/shiboken2/doc/typeconverters.rst

 Container Conversions
 =====================

-Converters for :ref:`container-type <apiextractor:container-type>` are pretty much the same as for other type, except that they make use of the type system variables :ref:`%INTYPE_# <intype_n>` and :ref:`%OUTTYPE_# <outtype_n>`.
+Converters for :ref:`container-type <container-type>` are pretty much the same as for other type, except that they make use of the type system variables :ref:`%INTYPE_# <intype_n>` and :ref:`%OUTTYPE_# <outtype_n>`.
 |project| combines the conversion code for containers with the conversion